 Overview and Activities

-Camp Chrysalis is now in its thirty-fifth year, and our program has developed a distinctive approach to environmental education, offering children rich experiences that combine recreation, learning, and personal growth.
+Camp Chrysalis is now in its thirty-sixth year, and our program has developed a distinctive approach to environmental education, offering children rich experiences that combine recreation, learning, and personal growth.
 We camp in splendid natural locales as a family of learners together.
 Our purpose is to explore and learn, as well as to play and enjoy.
 Around camp and on side-trips, we focus often on active study of the environment and wildlife, to develop natural science skills as well as appreciation; and on basic camping and wilderness skills.
 Our campers extend themselves in hikes, and then loaf around the swimming hole.
 Back at camp, they play chess and Capture-the-Flag, learn to whittle and sharpen knives, and just hang out together.

 Campers’ exploration is as much of their own developing abilities as of what the world has to offer.
-One learns how to put his fork away and find it again; another, that she can make a tough climb; all learn to make new friends.
+One learns how to put their fork away and find it again; another, that they can make a tough climb; all learn to make new friends.
 On the cooking crews, they enjoy working together, taking care of us all.
 They deepen their feelings and friendships around the campfire with skits, stories, songs from our rich folk heritage; and complement their nature study with leaf-painting on T-shirts, and use saws and drills while working on woodworking, jewelry and other craft projects.

 We leave early by bus on the first day of each session and return by dinner on the last evening.
 The children bring sleeping-bags, tents (optional), and personal gear; and help us with meal preparation and camp maintenance.
 We provide good food and many resources, extra tents, much instruction and supervision, and insurance.
 The campsites have tables and toilet facilities.
 Beyond this, we’re roughing it; but the camp experience is pleasurable and is not arduous.
 All activities are paced to enable younger and less-vigorous campers to complete them enjoyably.